ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 ### All-new Ibexa Commerce packages [[% include 'snippets/commerce_badge.md' %]]

-This release deprecates brings new packages to complement the redesigned and reconstructed Commerce offering:
+This release brings new packages to complement the redesigned and reconstructed Commerce offering.
+You can use them to further enhance your e-commerce presence:

 - `ibexa/ibexa/order-management`
 - `ibexa/shipping`